YongxinFred/rtd-tutorial/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development by Fred and more contents will be added.

 Contents
 --------